louisguitton/ifp-class-iot/readme.md

-# Installation
-1. install raspbian OS on the RPi
+# Step 1: install raspbian OS on the RPi
 ```
 tar -zxvf ...
 ```
-2. operate a raspberry pi
+# Step 2: operate a raspberry pi
 locate IP adress of router
 ```
 ifconfig